Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 `FormRecognizerClient` provides operations for:

  - Recognizing form fields and content using custom models trained to recognize your custom forms.
 These values are returned in a collection of `RecognizedForm` objects.
- - Recognizing common fields from US receipts, using a pre-trained receipt model.
+ - Recognizing common fields from sales receipts, using a pre-trained receipt model.
 These fields and metadata are returned in a collection of `RecognizedForm` objects.
  - Recognizing common fields from business cards, using a pre-trained business card model.
 These fields and metadata are returned in a collection of `RecognizedForm` objects.
  - Recognizing form content, including tables, lines, words, and selection marks, without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.